-"Shit, do they still work?"
+"They still work?"

-Karla's fingers danced over the controls, then she touched a tiny button on her headset to give her an open comms link.
-"Hang on everyone, I'm deploying air brakes in…3, 2, 1, now!"
+Karla's fingers danced over the controls; then she opened a ship-wide comms link.
+"Hang on everyone; I'm deploying air brakes in…3...
+2...
+1... now!"

-Jont stretched over and squeezed her shoulder.
-"I've got a clearing!
+Jont squeezed her arm.
+"I have a clearing!
 Forty degrees spinal, I estimate a quarter k."

-This was good news.
+Good news!
 A clearing meant avoiding houses and the certainty of fire and mass casualties.
 Again, in theory, there was a way to steer them towards it.

-Karla isolated the servos on a semicircular bank of airbrakes and retracted them slightly, tilting the ship in a stately manoeuvre.
+Karla isolated the servos on a semicircular bank of air brakes and retracted them slightly, tilting the ship in a stately manoeuvre.
 She then applied a lateral thrust to help push them towards the clearing.

 "That's enough," said Jont, "we're almost over it."